YAWNICK/personal-website/content/projects/tajl/index.md

 You're on a trip with a group of people and you need to track and split expenses.
 But everyone uses a different app for that and nobody wants to download another app.
 Also, nobody wants to create an account just for some simple group expense tracking.
 You just want a simple solution. tajl is the answer.
 You just create a group, share the invite code with everyone, and now everyone can add people and expenses.
 Whenever you want, you'll get a list of suggested equalizing payments to settle up.

+## Interesting Challenges

+### Minimal number of equalizing payments

+Given every person's balance, what is the minimal number of equalizing payments and what are they?
+This is in NP.
+Maybe solving it is still feasable because the number of people realistically is never that big.
+I implemented a pretty straight forward approach, just sorting surplus and deficit people by amount and creating suggested payments greedily with one pass.
+This feels like a 2-approximation.

 ## Features

 - create groups